Timalexanderandersson/Get-More-Sleep-Website/README.md

 ## Testing

+- The website is tested and is responsive in Google chrome, Safari and Firefox browser.

+- Easy to see and read everything on the webpages.

+- Everything works on the webpages. contact page: every name, lastname, e-mail and textarea is required before you can submit.

-### Validators / lighthouse
+### Validators / Lighthouse

 ![alt text](assets/readme-pics/goodscore.png)

 - **accessibility**: lighthouse show an 93 in accessibility.

-- **HTML**: testing with W3C Validator: one warning was found going through the validator.
+- **HTML**: testing with official W3C Validator: one warning was found going through the validator.
 ![alt text](assets/readme-pics/htmlerror.png)
-- solution: Change the h1 to h2 instead.
+solution: Change the h1 to an h2.

-- **CSS**: testing with (jigsaw)validator: no error was found going through the validator.
+- **CSS**: testing with official (jigsaw) validator: no error was found going through the validator.

+### Bugs

+- No bugs found.

 ### Unfixed bugs

- None unfixed
+ - None unfixed
+ ## Deployment

+ **Deployment was made on github.**

+ - went to /Get-More-Sleep-Website/settings to /Get-More-Sleep-Website/settings/pages from settings then the link to pages.
+ -  then to branch to the drop-down menu select main/none.
+ - main selected.
+ - deployment complete. and link is accessible.

+ ##Credits

+ **Content on the webpage**